Larwood and Voce

 The fearsome bowler

-A black and white picture of Nottinghamshire cricketer Harold Larwood in a team blazer and cap.Harold meanwhile earned a reputation for being a fearsome bowler, with tremendous speed and accuracy.
+A black and white picture of Nottinghamshire cricketer Harold Larwood in a team blazer and cap.Harold (pictured) meanwhile earned a reputation for being a fearsome bowler, with tremendous speed and accuracy.
 He further enhanced his career in cricket tests against Australia, in the West Indies, South Africa, and New Zealand, in the late 1920s and early 1930s.
 It was the 1932-33 tour to Australia where Harold made his most important stamp on the history of test cricket.

 England captain, Douglas Jardine, ordered Harold and his fellow Nottinghamshire team mate Bill Voce to use bodyline, or fast-leg theory, against their opponents.
 This meant bowling and aiming their deliveries directly at the Australian batsmen in an effort to unsettle and intimidate their challengers.